mbly-snhu-portfolio/travlr/README.md

 All pages use Handlebars (HBS) templates with MVC architecture:

 - `GET /` - Home page
-- `GET /travel` - Travel listing page
+- `GET /travel` - Travel listing page (dynamically renders trips from JSON data)
 - `GET /rooms` - Rooms page
 - `GET /meals` - Meals page
 - `GET /news` - News page
 - `GET /about` - About page
 - `GET /contact` - Contact page

 All routes are handled by the traveler controller and render HBS templates with proper navigation highlighting.
+The travel page dynamically renders trip data from `data/trips.json` using Handlebars `{{#each}}` directives.

 ## Technologies